 Rubber is so much more than just the material that your tires and gloves are made out of.
-Nearly every product you use in everyday life requires some form of it, and the following are just a few of the many ways that rubber is used in our daily lives.
+Nearly every product you use in everyday life requires some form of it, and the following are just a few of the many ways that industrial rubber is used in our daily lives.

 All methods of transportation use rubber in some form.
 Your car has several rubber components, including: